SBMogbo/Watchat/README.md

 1. What is required to work with a MERN application in a development environment?
 2. What is React Router doing in the context of an SPA?
-3. How does one configure a MERN application for deployment to a production environment?
+3. How does one configure a MERN application for deployment to a production environment.
+Noor Mir

 ## Learning Objectives